rachfop/runpod-docs/docs/graphql/manage-pods.md

 ## Authentication

 RunPod uses API Keys for all API requests.
 Go to [Settings](https://www.runpod.io/console/user/settings) to manage your API keys.

 ## GraphQL API Spec

-If you need detailed queries, mutations, fields, and inputs, look at our [GraphQL Spec](https://graphql-spec.runpod.io/).
+If you need detailed queries, mutations, fields, and inputs, look at the [GraphQL Spec](https://graphql-spec.runpod.io/).

 ## Create Pods